2016 GEICO 500

 The 2016 GEICO 500 was a NASCAR Sprint Cup Series race scheduled that was held on May 1, 2016, at Talladega Superspeedway in Lincoln, Alabama.
 Contested over 188 laps on the 2.66 mile (4.28 km) superspeedway, it was the 10th race of the 2016 NASCAR Sprint Cup Series season.
 Brad Keselowski won the race.
 Kyle Busch finished second.
 Austin Dillon, Jamie McMurray and Chase Elliott rounded out the top-five, The race had 37 lead changes among different drivers and ten cautions for 41 laps.

 Report

 Background

 Talladega Superspeedway, the track where the race was held.

-Talladega Superspeedway, formerly known as Alabama International Motor Speedway, is a motorsports complex located north of Talladega, Alabama.
-It is located on the former Anniston Air Force Base in the small city of Lincoln.
-A tri-oval, the track was constructed in 1969 by the International Speedway Corporation, a business controlled by the France family.
-Talladega is most known for its steep banking.
-The track currently hosts NASCAR's Sprint Cup Series, Xfinity Series and Camping World Truck Series.
-Talladega is the longest NASCAR oval with a length of 2.66-mile-long (4.28 km) tri-oval like the Daytona International Speedway, which is a 2.5-mile-long (4.0 km).
+Talladega Superspeedway is a 2.660 mi tri-oval superspeedway in Lincoln, Alabama.
+Entering the race, Carl Edwards leads the points with 331, while Kevin Harvick is 7 points back, Jimmie Johnson is 21 points back, Kyle Busch is 29 points back, and Joey Logano is 32 points back.

 Entry list

 The entry list for the GEICO 500 was released on Monday, April 25 at 10:42 a.m.
 Eastern time.
 Forty-one cars are entered for the race.